smcgann99/node-red-contrib-cosine-similarity/README.md

 Array of Cosine Similarity Arrays

-- The output is an array of cosine similarity array.
+- The output is an array of cosine similarity arrays.
 Each cosine similarity is similarity between vector of input and vector of file.

 <hr>